centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-core.md

 ##### Bug fixes

-- UNKNOWN status is displayed instead of WARNING and CRITICAL when using the perl connector
 - Fixed an issue that could crash the SSH connector
 - Fixed a memory leak issue in the Perl connector